anbox-cloud/discourse-docs/explanation/benchmarking.md

 to learn more about the different arguments and their purpose.

-> **Hint:** Keep in mind that the success of container startup and the times you will get depend on  the underlying resources used on the machines hosting the containers.
-Latency between the different nodes and the AMS services also play their role.
+[note type="information" status="Hint"]Keep in mind that the success of container startup and the times you will get depend on  the underlying resources used on the machines hosting the containers.
+Latency between the different nodes and the AMS services also play their role.[/note]

 An example benchmark session looks like this: